 Self-tanner is problematic because its active ingredient is usually dihydroxyacetone (DHA), a chemical that may have negative side effects for both mother and baby.

-Similarly, most cellulite and firming creams contain retinols, DMAE, and caffeine, three ingredients that it's often best for pregnant women to avoid.
-Retinols, in particular, may cause developmental problems - particularly when used over large areas.
-And caffeine should only be consumed in limited amounts during pregnancy.
+Similarly, most cellulite and firming creams contain DMAE and caffeine, two ingredients that it's often best for pregnant women to avoid.

 Skincare Products You Can Continue Using During Pregnancy